catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/windows-cli.rst

 take the time to go through the documentation section on :ref:`setting up your first instance <using-the-command-line-interface>`, using the CLI method.
-It gives you a great step-by-step process to how to create an instance but also teaches you the common commands found in openstack and the CLI.
+It gives you a great step-by-step process to how to create an instance but also teaches you the common commands found in OpenStack and the CLI.